20 Idioms Related to Books and Reading (with Meanings & Natural Examples)

 Hit the books

-In someone’s good/bad books
+In someone’s good / bad books

 Page-turner

-Meaning: a book that is very exciting and engaging.
+Meaning: a very exciting or gripping book.

 Read between the lines

-Meaning: to understand the hidden meaning or implication.
+Meaning: to understand hidden or implied meaning.

 Read someone like a book